 During the 7 days bombardment our headquarters were well underground about 1200 yds behind the firing line and we were not worried much.
 The noise was not very much, though we had all our biggest guns firing over us from just behind.
 The last evening we moved up to our deep dugout 150 yds behind our front trench.
 The dugout bounced about a good deal during July 1st, but nothing was blown in, even when our mine containing 20 tons of explosive went up 500 yds away.
 Since then we have been holding the noisiest bit of line I have ever been in (in the same old place).
 An incessant stream of shrapnel, 5.9 high explosives, and gas shells bursting all round, but never exactly where we were and none of the gas reached us.
 It is a great strain on the men, we have just started a few days breather which ought to put them right again.

 I am making inquiries about John but fancy he must be 5 or 6 miles south of us.
 The Germans seem to be very disorganised down there; all the prisoners seem to have had a very rotten time before they were captured.
 We are still pushing on satisfactorily there, though of course slowly, as we are not right through their numerous systems of trenches.
 I doubt we shall have enough fresh troops to push on very much further.
+I am afraid there is not much prospect of leave til August now.

 Brand is going to leave us, he has just been pushed up into a bigger job.